dtcenter/MET/docs/Users_Guide/appendixC.rst

 Note that prior to met-9.0.1, the ensemble spread of a spatial masking region was computed as the average of the spread values within that region.
 This algorithm was corrected in met-9.0.1 to average the ensemble variance values prior to computing the square root.

-MET verification measures for neighborhood methods
+MET Verification Measures for Neighborhood Methods
 ==================================================

 The results of the neighborhood verification approaches that are included in the Grid-Stat tool are summarized using a variety of measures.
 These measures include the Fractions Skill Score (FSS) and the Fractions Brier Score (FBS).
 MET also computes traditional contingency table statistics for each combination of threshold and neighborhood window size.